 PACT’s Therapeutic Nursery offers specialized child care services for children under the age of three and their families that either currently live in homeless shelters or have experienced homelessness but now live in the community.
-The program focuses on mental health interventions to promote parent and child attachment and enhance stability in the family.

 The Therapeutic Nursery is accredited by the Maryland State Department of Education and is licensed by the Maryland Office of Child Care Administration.

 Services We Offer

 We offer the following services for eligible families:

 - Activities to promote parent-child attachment, such as parent counseling, videotaping parent and child interactions as a training tool, and family traditions groups